Mummy's Pet

-Mummy's Pet (1968-1986), was a Thoroughbred race horse by Sing Sing, and out of Money for Nothing.
+Mummy's Pet (1968-1986) was a Thoroughbred racehorse by Sing Sing and out of Money for Nothing.

 Life

-Mummy's Pet had 11 starts, his big wins consisting of Flying Childers Stakes, Sandown's Temple Stakes, and Ascot's Hyperion Stakes.
-He was retired to become a breeding stallion in 1972, siring champions in Great Britain, and Ireland.
+Mummy's Pet had 11 starts, his big wins consisting of the Flying Childers Stakes, Sandown's Temple Stakes, and Ascot's Hyperion Stakes.
+He was retired to become a breeding stallion in 1972, siring champions in Great Britain and Ireland.

 Mummy's Pet died in 1986 in England.